Promoting Sports Participation on the Thames

 - How the impact of the investment will be maximised in the longer term.

 Watersports are delivered on the Thames by different types of organisation, ranging from traditional clubs to those with full time staff.
-We have developed these four case studies to give an initial insight into how they operate.
-To find out more, please get in touch.
+We have developed these five case studies to give an initial insight into how they operate.

-To view our case studies, click on the pdf link below:
+To view our case studies, click on the pdf links below: